Osiris-Team/AutoPlug-Client/docs/FAQ.md

 While all server types are compatible, the majority of its features cater specifically to Minecraft, which is renowned as the world's top-selling game and boasts an exceptionally extensive modding community.

+## **How do I install it?**

+**I am self-hosting**: Go to the AutoPlug Client [installer page](https://autoplug.one/installer) and follow the steps.

+**I am using a server hoster**:
+If using server hosts, please read [How To - Install AutoPlug Client on a Server Host](How%20To%20-%20Install%20AP%20Client%20on%20a%20Server.md).

+**I want it on my Minecraft client:**
+1. Go to https://autoplug.one/installer (select Minecraft, Client and set your version) and download the generated zip file.
+1. Open your Minecraft installation root folder (contains /mods), unpack the zip, and move its files into the root folder.
+1. Run the start script.
+1. Ignore warnings related to the server or connection problems.
+1. Enter `.help` for a list of all commands.
+1. Enter `.backup` then `.check mods` to update your mods.

 ## **How does it work?
 Server-Wrapper?
 CLI-Tool?
 Background-Service?**
 AutoPlug performs all its tasks when your server is offline, thus its recommended to run AutoPlug as a Server-Wrapper so that it can start/stop/restart your server.